 Once you are in a safe place please try and obtain all the details of the other party/parties involved.
 You will need:

 - Full names, contact telephone numbers, insurance details, including the policy number and car registration details and the car make and model.
-You should stay calm and polite to the third party, but don't admit you were at fault for the accident, even if you think you were.
-Remember to make a note of any passengers in the other vehicle, include details such as their age.

 - Most people have a phone with a camera which makes it much easier than it used to be to gather photographic evidence at the scene.
 If possible and safe to do so, take a photo of the damage to all cars involved.
 Likewise, any damaged property was damaged and the scene as a whole including road markings and signs.

 - Gather any information you can from any witnesses to the accident ask for their details, including an address and telephone number.
 An independent witness can be useful to prove who was at fault in an accident.

 If your car is obstructing the road, try and move it to the side.
 Only do this if the car is safe to drive don't put yourself in any danger.
 If you are unsure at all, do not attempt to move it.
 If your vehicle is safe to enter and not in a dangerous place you can collect all of your belongings out of the vehicle if it’s undriveable and it needs collection.

 How long do I have to report a car accident to my insurance company?

 You should call us as soon as possible to report the incident, preferably the same day, even if you are not planning on making a claim.
 Make sure you are in a safe place before calling us as your safety is paramount, but it's important you let us know about the accident as soon as possible.
 We ask as a minimum that the accident is reported within 48 hours.

 Call 0333 220 2033 and our team will talk you through the claim process and take any important information from you to start the claim as quickly as possible.
 The can also arrange for your car to be collected by one of our approved repairers so the damaged can be assessed.